cpske/ISP/testing/Selenium-intro.md

 You can run Chrome as a service to reduce start-up time.

 See [Chrome Driver Getting Started](https://sites.google.com/a/chromium.org/chromedriver/getting-started).

+## Using a Headless Browser

+Running a browser without the GUI interface makes it faster.
+This is useful for testing, esp. on a CI server where you *must* run Selenium tests in headless mode.

+Firefox and Chrome can be used in headless mode.
+For Java, there is a HmtlUnitDriver that also runs in headless mode.

+[Selenium Headless Browser Testing](https://www.toolsqa.com/selenium-webdriver/selenium-headless-browser-testing/) has a good explanation of how to configure different browsers for headless mode.
+Examples use Java.

 [selenium.webdriver.remote.webdriver.WebDriver]: https://selenium.dev/selenium/docs/api/py/webdriver_remote/selenium.webdriver.remote.webdriver.html#module-selenium.webdriver.remote.webdriver
 [selenium.webdriver.remote.webelement.WebElement]: https://selenium.dev/selenium/docs/api/py/webdriver_remote/selenium.webdriver.remote.webelement.html#module-selenium.webdriver.remote.webelement